mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 One GDPs are identifies as a useful tactic of navigation and as a bridging strategy to wider repertoires, then this can inform process of supporting the development participants to assemble their own repertoires of practice in this new setting.

+#### The importance of supporting identity development in the design / field

+Stone and colleagues [@stone_problem_2007-2] underline the importance of "opportunities to transform learner identities needed for zones of competency" as something that can and should be designed into inclusive learning environments (focusing on goal development).

+The examples of the previous chapter, particularly in the cultural plane show the value and means of developing participant identities.

+This aligns with in 5D, Gutierrez, and extends the research in the area of non-formal exploration of tech by providing a guiding framework using design patterns.

+Example of alignment.

+Example of how extending with DPs as a framework could be fruitful, developing and synthesising last chapter arguments.

 In this design, as outlined in Chapter 5 and Appendix.drama I used a drama narrative, with side missions and the concept of player types to do this.